 The 2013-14 American Hockey League season is Jim Schoenfeld’s 11th year as General Manager of the Wolf Pack.
-Schoenfeld also serves the parent New York Rangers organization as the Rangers’ assistant general manager, player personnel, a post he has held since July 23, 2007, and as an assistant to Head Coach John Tortorella.
-Schoenfeld took on that role when Tortorella joined the Rangers February 23, 2009 through the end of the 2012-13 campaign.
+Schoenfeld also serves the parent New York Rangers organization as the Rangers’ assistant general manager, a post to which he was named July 1, 2015.
+He had acted as the club’s assistant general manager, player personnelfor the previous eight seasons, and was a Ranger assistant coach from February 23, 2009 through the end of the 2012-13 campaign.

 Schoenfeld assumed the Wolf Pack’s general managership July 21, 2003, and the team compiled a record of 512-325-52-55 (.599 points percentage) during his first 12 years in that role.
 Schoenfeld also served as the Wolf Pack’s head coach for the 2005-06 and 2006-07 seasons, leading the club to a total mark of 95-53-5-7 (.631) in those two campaigns.

 Schoenfeld has logged a total of 10 seasons behind NHL benches as a head coach, accumulating an overall record of 256-246-78 (.509 winning percentage) with the Buffalo Sabres, New Jersey Devils, Washington Capitals and Phoenix Coyotes.
-His most recent NHL head-coaching turn was with Phoenix in 1997-98 and ‘98-99.
+His most recent NHL head-coaching turn was with Phoenix in 1997-98 and '98-99.
 His total record with the Coyotes was 72-66-24.
 That included a 1998-99 slate of 39-31-12, which at that time ranked second in franchise history for most victories in a single season.
 Schoenfeld helped represent the Coyotes that year at the NHL All-Star Game, as a member of the North American team's coaching staff.